Juanpe/SkeletonView/README.md

     func collectionSkeletonView(_ skeletonView: UITableView, cellIdenfierForRowAt indexPath: IndexPath) -> ReusableCellIdentifier
 }
 ```
-You can see, this protocol inherit from ```UITableViewDataSource``, so you can replace this protocol for the skeleton protocol.
+As you can see, this protocol inherits from ```UITableViewDataSource``, so you can replace this protocol with the skeleton protocol.

 This protocol has a default implementation: